 Go to Servers from the bar on the top and get into your desired server.
 Select Settings & Packages from the left pane and you’ll see Upload Size under basic settings tab.
 Change it to your requirement.
 In our case, we’ll use 25MB.

 If you don’t want to do it manually, there is always a plugin in the WordPress repository.
 You just need to find the right plugin that is compatible with your current WordPress version.
 Try using Increase Upload Max Filesize which is compatible with the latest version of WordPress.

 From the left pane of your WordPress Dashboard, navigate to Plugins -> Add New, search for the Increase Upload Max Filesize plugin from the top right corner, and Install it.
-Once activated, if your upload_max_filesize is less than 32MB, it will automatically take it to 32MB.
-Same goes for post_max_size.
-Once the plugin is activated and your post max size is less than 32MB, it will automatically be increased to 32MB.

 6. The last resort option

 If nothing else works, simply ask your hosting provider to increase the file size upload limit on your WordPress application and they’ll surely help you out.
 Cloudways 24×7 support is highly responsive and you’ll be able to work your way towards your goal within no time.

 If you know any other means to increase the file upload size limit, feel free to share it by using the comment section below.
 Also, let us know which option worked perfectly for your WordPress application!